 Minnesota State Fair guests are invited to enjoy the magic of singing together in the Giant Sing Along.
 A field of microphones welcomes everyone to sing their lungs out to annually voted-on hits, karaoke style.
 A large screen features the lyrics of modern and nostalgic songs.
-Since 2011, the Giant Sing Along has become an annual tradition for many fair guests.
+From 2011 through 2019, the Giant Sing Along had become an annual tradition for many fair guests.

 Through generous supporters of the Arts and Culture program area, the Minnesota State Fair Foundation provides stipends to participating Minnesota artists who demonstrate their process in the Studio: Here Exhibition area in the Fine Arts Center.

 The 2016 State Fair featured Garden Kaleidoscopes in the Agriculture Horticulture Building that were supported by the Huntington-Eilertson Family Fund, a Legacy Fund endowment established by Cynthia Huntington and Steve Eilertson.
 The project brought together horticulture, public art and science in an all-ages, hands-on educational experience.
-Steve, a director emeritus for the Foundation, supports the State Fair by way of his deep appreciation for agriculture through his business Grain Millers Inc., an industry pioneer in supplying organic grain to consumers for decades.
 Through their endowment fund, the couple embraces support for State Fair arts, crafts, cultural programs and related competitions and facilities.